 Note: On all UNIX installations of Oracle BAM, due to a behavior of the Java AWT APIs that Oracle BAM uses, Oracle BAM Server must be started with the DISPLAY environment variable unset.

-S unsetenv DISPLAY
+\$ unsetenv DISPLAY

-Restarting is required for any configuration changes made in the Oracle BAM configuration properties pages or configuration files.
+Restarting is required for any configuration changes made in the Fusion Middleware Control properties pages for Oracle BAM or its configuration files.

-To start or stop Oracle BAM components in Fusion Middleware Control Console:
+To start or stop Oracle BAM components in Fusion Middleware Control: